eigenein/bestmobabot/README.md

 ### Settings

 At the moment settings are described only in `settings.py`.
-Here is an example settings file:
+Here is an example of `settings.yaml`:

 ```yaml
 vk: